Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Pretraining Curriculum Design

 \section{Pretraining Curriculum Design}

 The curriculum operates at the level of individual training samples.
-Following the Pythia data processing pipeline~\citep{biderman2023pythia}, documents from The Pile~\citep{gao2020pile} are partitioned into fixed-size, 2048-token samples (Appendix~\ref{sec:sample_split}).
-We study a controlled setting in which this set of 2048-token samples is held fixed and only the ordering of samples is changed; differences in training dynamics can therefore be attributed to ordering rather than changes in the underlying sample set.
+Following the Pythia data processing pipeline~\citep{biderman2023pythia}, documents from The Pile~\citep{gao2020pile} are partitioned into fixed-size, 2048-token samples.
+We study a controlled setting in which this set of 2048-token samples is held fixed and only the ordering of samples is changed; observed differences therefore reflect the ordering intervention rather than changes in the underlying sample set.

 Each curriculum assigns a scalar score to every sample and sorts samples accordingly.
-A central challenge is choosing a score that approximates ideal difficulty while remaining tractable at scale.
-In line with \Cref{def:diff_score}, we want the score to correlate with sample loss.
-We use three inexpensive linguistic indices: Age-of-Acquisition (AoA)~\citep{kuperman2012age}, word frequency using SUBTLEX$_{\text{US}}$ and the Zipf scale~\citep{brysbaert2009subtlex, van2014subtlex}, and Verb Variation (VV)~\citep{guiraud1960problèmes}.
-Across model scales, these indices correlate positively with sample loss (VV: 0.76; frequency: 0.73; AoA: 0.62), supporting their use as proxies for difficulty.
+In line with \Cref{def:diff_score}, we use average per-sample loss under trained checkpoints as an empirical proxy for ideal difficulty, since the optimal model $\theta^*$ is unobserved.
+We study three inexpensive linguistic indices: Age-of-Acquisition (AoA)~\citep{kuperman2012age}, word frequency using SUBTLEX$_{\text{US}}$ and the Zipf scale~\citep{brysbaert2009subtlex, van2014subtlex}, and Verb Variation (VV)~\citep{guiraud1960problèmes}.
+Across model scales, these indices correlate positively with sample loss (average Pearson correlations: VV 0.764, frequency 0.730, AoA 0.616), so the scores are aligned with this empirical proxy in our setting.
 These indices capture complementary linguistic signals: AoA reflects acquisition norms, frequency reflects lexical distributional statistics, and VV reflects verb-type diversity.
-We sort samples in ascending score (easy-to-hard in our setting).
-Details of scoring functions appear in Appendix~\ref{sec:curriculum_details}, and correlation analyses in Appendix~\ref{sec:correlation_analysis}.
+We sort samples in ascending score.
+As a directionality control, we also compare VV against a descending-score order for a representative small-model run, exposing high-score samples before low-score samples while keeping the same fixed sample set and training budget.
+Details of scoring functions, correlation analyses, and qualitative excerpts appear in Appendix~\ref{sec:curriculum_details}.